NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Experiments

 \subsection{Experiment on MNIST}

-MNIST [1] is a handwritten digit recognition dataset containing 60,000 training samples and 10,000 testing samples.
+MNIST [5] is a handwritten digit recognition dataset containing 60,000 training samples and 10,000 testing samples.
 Each sample in MNIST dataset consists of 28 ${\times}$ 28 pixels, and each pixel is represented by a gray value between 0 and 255.
-We use the LeNet-type [28] model as the neural network architecture.
-The network architecture consists of three convolutional layers and a fully connected layers.
+We use the LeNet-5 [28] model as the neural network architecture.
+The network architecture consists of two convolutional layers and two fully connected layers.
 All of convolutional layers use 5 ${\times}$ 5 kernels with stride 1, followed by a ReLU and 2 ${\times}$ 2 max pools.
-The first convolutional layer contains 32 channels, the second and third convolutional layer consists of 64 channels.
-The fully connected layer contains 1024 units.
-In order to avoid overfitting, we apply dropout strategy [30] between the fully connected layer and output layer.
-In training phase, we set the dropout rate to 0.5 and change the learning rate to 1e-4 and batch size to 64.
+The two fully connected layers contain 120 and 84 neurons, respectively, and finally the output layer.
+In the training phase, we set the learning rate to $10^3$, the batch size to 128, and adopt the cross-entropy loss function and Adam optimizer.
 The training process contains 100 epochs.
-In the model without privacy protection, the testing accuracy reaches 99.29\% (as shown in Fig.5).
+In the model without privacy protection, the testing accuracy reaches 99.07\%, as shown in Fig. 3.